Guide to Risk Reversal

 Risk Reversal Example

-Let’s say you are slightly bullish on a stock ABC that is trading at $80 per share.
-You own 100 shares of ABC stock and want to protect against risk.
+Let’s say you are slightly bullish on a stock that is trading at $80 per share.
+You own 100 shares of that stock and want to protect against risk.
 You can use the risk reversal strategy by buying a $75 put and selling an $85 call through your brokerage.
-Prices will vary depending on the delta or theta of the options, but you will likely receive a slight credit.
+Prices will vary depending on the delta or theta of the options, but you may receive a slight credit.

 If the options expire with the stock in between $75 and $85, both financial instruments will expire worthless.
 Then you can continue the strategy by buying another put and selling another call.
 If the stock price rises above $85, your call option will be exercised, and you will close your stock position with a slight profit.
-You are also protected against any downward move of the stock below $75, thus mitigating your downward risk.
+This strategy reduces your exposure to downward price movements of the stock below $75, but does not fully eliminate risk.
+Additionally, put premium could cut into returns as the value of the put option declines over time, potentially offsetting gains from the hedge.

 Forex Risk Reversal